johnlee1/duel/README.md

 # Duel UI

-An app for keeping track of finances. <br />
+A front-end application built with React for keeping track of finances.

 ## prerequisites
 - [create-react-app](https://github.com/facebookincubator/create-react-app)